django/deps/draft/192-standalone-composite-fields.rst

 amongst all fields on the model (since ``'__'`` is an illegal substring of a field name).
 It also mirrors the syntax for querying the value of a subfield, which aids querying for instances based on the value of a subfield.

+Rather than ordering managed subfields by execution order of the field's `__init__` method (which could be executed long before or long after the other fields on the class), managed subfields are ordered first by the execution order of the composite field and then within the composite field by the execution order of the subfield

+So, using the ``RetailItem`` model above, the fields would be ordered as

+..code :: python

+    >>> RetailItem.name < RetailItem.price__amount < RetailItem.price__currency_code < RetailItem.storage_code
+    True

 Value transformation functions